Waterbird20/SWE3028_Team_H/2.Progress/Meeting_1/Progress_Meeting.md

 <!--
 As mentioned in our previous presentation, we have four potential models in mind.
-Among them, we've started implementing the LSTM model, although it hasn't been trained yet.
-For reminding, LSTM, which is called Long Short term memory, it is one of our candidate model.
-It resolves gradient vanishing problem as the size of time-sequencial data increases.
+Among them, we've started implementing the LSTM model.
+For reminding, LSTM, which is Long Short term memory.
+It is known to be able to resolve gradient vanishing problem as the size of time-sequencial data increases.
  -->